 There are ten major NASA installations, including the Kennedy Space Center in Florida and the Johnson Space Center in Houston, Texas.

-Seven are introduced to the public.
-The Mercury Seven are the first American astronauts: Scott Carpenter
+The Mercury Seven are introduced as the the first U.S. astronauts: Scott Carpenter

 , L. Gordon Cooper, Jr., John H. Glenn, Jr.

 , Virgil I. "Gus" Grissom, Walter M. Schirra, Jr., Alan B. Shepard, Jr., and Donald K. "Deke" Slayton.

 Freedom 7, the first piloted Mercury spacecraft carrying Astronaut Alan B. Shepard, Jr., is launched from Cape Canaveral.
 It is the first American space flight involving human beings